 Similar in nature to the concept of influencer marketing, native advertising is a method of reaching consumers in which publications will produce content that looks editorial in nature, but is in fact sponsored and paid for by a brand/business.
 While it’s certainly not a new method in the world of advertising, it will continue to become increasingly important as content marketers in the digital sphere clamor for the attention of consumers across saturated channels.
 The way in which this content is produced will also continue to evolve, especially as video continues to become more widely used.

 7. More Visual Content

 And speaking of, the landscape for digital marketing in 2017 will become completely dominated by video and graphics when it comes to content.
 Viral videos will continue to be just that, viral, and see more widespread distribution across channels challenging television.
 For example, many ads for this year’s Super Bowl were widely spread (even before the game) across social media channels like Facebook.
 Consumers, especially the Millennial and Generation Z groups, expect the visual content and if it serves as a way for them to gather and share information, brands better create around these types if they want to get noticed.

 8. Increased Personalization

 The amount of data able to be gathered around consumers has only continued to increase with the evolving technologies.
 However, there is still opportunity for companies to better leverage information in a way that transforms the buyer’s experience.
-The data market is estimated to see huge lifts in 2017—from $1.7 billion in 2016 to $9.4 billion this year—which means a huge lift into the personalization of experience around a customer’s buying habits and behaviors.
+Research firm Ovum projects the data market to see huge lifts in 2017—from $1.7 billion in 2016 to $9.4 billion this year—which means a huge lift into the personalization of experience around a customer’s buying habits and behaviors.